hikeventures/hikeventures.github.io/_posts/reviews/2016-08-03-Marmot-Force-UL-2P.markdown

 ## Negative
 * Outer tent is not self standing (not possible to first remove inner tent from the outer tent when it's raining to keep the inner tent dry).
-* Inner tent mesh is a bit fragile and distortes easily.
+* Inner tent mesh is a bit fragile and distorts easily.
 * Pegs could be of better quality / lighter.

 ---